davidly/ntvdm/README.md

 Cycle counts are conditionally computed based on a #define in i8086.hxx.
 Using this, the emulator can simulate running at a given clock rate.
 Cycle counts vary widely between various spec docs I found online, and the code doesn't check for misaligned memory access, get details of mult/div correct, or otherwise get any closer than about 25% of what would be accurate.
 It's in the ballpark.
+I tested against a physical 8088 running at 4.77Mhz.
+That CPU takes extra cycles for memory access because of the narrower bus.
+It runs about 32% slower than this simulated 8086 at 4.77Mhz, which seems reasonably close.

     usage: ntvdm [arguments] <DOS executable> [arg1] [arg2]
       notes: